votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-admin-service
 ### smart-card-unprogram-complete
 **Type:** [user-action](#user-action)
-**Description:** A smart card has been unprogrammed.
-The previous (or current in the case of failure) smart card user role is indicated by the previousProgrammedUserRole (or programmedUserRole in the case of failure) key.
-Success or failure is indicated by the disposition.
+**Description:** A smart card has been unprogrammed (or failed to be unprogrammed).
+The previous (or current in the case of failure) smart card user role is indicated by the previousProgrammedUserRole key (or programmedUserRole key in the case of failure).
 **Machines:** vx-admin-service
 ### cvr-loaded
 **Type:** [user-action](#user-action)